royqh1979/Dev-CPP/Source/README.txt

 	1) GitPush.
 Automated script that adds, commits, and pushes the current code base to the SourceForge git repo.
 Please position this executable in the root folder of Dev-C++.

-	2) HeywordHighlighter.
-Used to generate the hash table of function pointers used by SynEditHighlighterCpp.pas to determine if a word is a keyword.

-	3) LangCheck.
+	2) LangCheck.
 Compares any language file to the english language file and checks for missing entries and formatting options compatibility.

-	4) PackMaker (legacy).
+	3) PackMaker.
 Used to create PAK extension files.

-4. UPX

-To decrease the main executable size, the old developers from Bloodshed used a program called UPX to compress it.
-Here is a copy of their instructions on how to use it (I don't, since the mere megabyte you save in size pales to the 330MB of the provided compiler):

-	When compressing with upx (Ultimate Packer for Executables) use:

-	upx -9 --compress-icons=0 devcpp.exe

-	Otherwise upx will compress all icons and the file associations will point to nonexisting (moved) icons within devcpp.exe

-5. Shortcut Map
+4. Shortcut Map

 This is an up to date map of the default shortcuts of Dev-C++.
 All Ctrl+(Letter) combinations are in use, except for the following letters: UJKL.
 The Shift